chrisosaurus/icarus/docs/coding.md

 allowed special cases:

+* ic_ast_append will return the index of the appended item, returns -1 on error
+* ic_body_append will return the index of the appended item, returns -1 on error
 * ic_pvector_append will return the index of the appended item, returns -1 on error
 * ic_string_length will return the length, returns -1 on error
 * ic_symbol_length will return the length, returns -1 on error